falc0n2222/aternos-discord-bot/README.md

 After this is done go into cmd and type

 "pip install python-aternos" then "pip install discord" without the "" ofc.

-## BE AWARE THAT PERMISSIONS ARE NOT SET-UP ANYONE WILL BE ABLE TO USE THE COMMANDS AND DO HARM.
-THIS IS TO SEMI-PREVENT THAT THIS IS USED IN A NON-CLOSED ENVIROMENT LIKE A PRIVATE SERVER. ##

 ## How to change Prefix ##
 You can change the prefix by going to line 13 and looking for this line